Cornstarch Dough Ornaments

 Be sure to poke your hole at the top of the ornament (I used a chop stick).
 You can then let them air dry or pop them in a 250 degree oven until they are dry.
 I let them air dry and it took a couple of days before they were completely dry.

-A few of the ornaments dried with cracks in them, so I filled the cracks with white Elmer's glue.
+A few of the ornaments cracked as they dried, so I filled the cracks with white Elmer's glue.
 Then I used some fine grit sand paper to remove any deformities or jagged edges.
 I wanted to try to paint some of the ornaments, so I spray painted them all with a white primer and let them dry.